A

 The ship will fly while the engines run

-so you take your post at your trusty gun
+so you take your post at your trusty gun and check to see if it's working right.

 If the round ain't short nor the head space tight.